-The $31 million R. Brad Martin Student Wellness Center and Plaza opened June 30, 2021.
-The 78,000+ square foot two-story facility is located at 3735 Southern Avenue, adjacent to the $18 million Hunter Harrison pedestrian cable bridge and $18.5 million, five-story, 1,140-space parking garage.
-It features expanded cardio and weight training areas, indoor and outdoor basketball courts, four fitness studios, Tiger Food Lab teaching kitchen, Tiger Café, indoor track, three tennis courts, outdoor leisure pool, classroom space and more.
+The R. Brad Martin Student Wellness Center and Plaza opened June 30, 2021.
+The 78,000+ square foot, two-story facility is located at 3735 Southern Avenue, adjacent to the Hunter Harrison pedestrian cable bridge.
+It features expanded cardio and weight training areas, indoor and outdoor basketball courts, four fitness studios, Tiger Food Lab teaching kitchen, Tiger Café, indoor track, outdoor leisure pool, classroom space and more.
 Members have access to free group fitness classes and reduced rates for services, such as personal training and massage therapy.

-The new building operates in addition to the UofM's existing Student Recreation and Sports Complex, which continues to provide intramural sports, club sports, basketball, volleyball, badminton, racquetball, outdoor playing fields and indoor swimming (currently under construction).
+The new building operates in addition to the UofM's existing Student Recreation and Sports Complex, which continues to provide intramural sports, club sports, basketball, volleyball, badminton, racquetball, outdoor playing fields, tennis courts and indoor swimming (currently under construction).

 Philosophy & Purpose